 François-Noël Cherpin is a costume designer based in Amsterdam whose imaginative costumes have received critical acclaim both in the Netherlands and internationally.

-Born in Roanne, France, he took his first ballet lessons at the age of seven.
-When he was 13, he left home to study at the Conservatoire National in Paris and four years later moved to Brussels to complete his training at Mudra International – the school of Maurice Béjart.
-Subsequently he joined the Dutch National Ballet (Het Nationale Ballet).
-There, he performed and created roles in the entire classical, neo-classical and contemporary repertoires and worked with internationnally renowned choreographers.
+Before working as a designer, François-Noël started his career as a professional dancer.
+Born in Roanne, France, he took his first dance lessons at the age of seven.
+After studying ballet in Paris and graduating from Mudra International in Brussels, he joined the Dutch National Ballet (Het Nationale Ballet).
+There, he performed and created roles in the entire classical, neo-classical and contemporary repertoires and worked with internationally renowned choreographers.

 Whilst still a dancer, François-Noël created his first costumes for choreographer and at present Dutch National Ballet director Ted Brandsen.
 To this day they maintain a long-standing collaboration with François-Noël designing the costumes for amongst many others Carmen, Romeo&Juliet, Pulcinella, Firebird, Coppelia and Mata Hari.